OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/api/forming-calls-with-api.md

 * **Headers**
   * Below API headers need to be mentioned in each API request:
     * api_version:1
-      * It is the required static header in all the {{SITENAME}} API request.
+      * It is the required static header in all the <code class="expression">space.vars.SITENAME</code> API request.
     * Content-Type: application/json
-      * {{SITENAME}} API uses JSON format for data exchange, and so this header is required.
+      * <code class="expression">space.vars.SITENAME</code> API uses JSON format for data exchange, and so this header is required.
-  * Based on the format of the platform used for invoking the {{SITENAME}} API, headers are set at different levels:
+  * Based on the format of the platform used for invoking the <code class="expression">space.vars.SITENAME</code> API, headers are set at different levels:
     * In the API clients like [postman](https://www.postman.com/), there is a separate section of Headers for setting this data.
     * In the [curl](https://curl.se/) command, headers are mentioned with option –header.
     * In the programs written in any programming language, headers are set based on the expectation of the library that supports HTTP communication.

 # Operations supported in API

-Two types of operations are supported in {{SITENAME}} API:
+Two types of operations are supported in <code class="expression">space.vars.SITENAME</code> API:

 ## Queries[/Read]
-Queries can be used to perform read operations via {{SITENAME}} API.
+Queries can be used to perform read operations via <code class="expression">space.vars.SITENAME</code> API.
 For example, reading the configurations like integration or reading the failures details.
 Please refer to [GraphQL API query](https://graphql.org/learn/queries/) for basic understanding of GraphQL Query.

 ## Basic Queries